-Cell volume in epithelial colonies recovers from hyperosmotic shock via NKCCmediated regulatory volume increase
+Cell volume in epithelial colonies recovers from hyperosmotic shock via Na-K-2Cl cotransporter-mediated regulatory volume increase

-To measure the volume response of renal epithelium to osmotic stress, we plated MDCK-II cells sparsely on glass and allowed them to grow for 24 hours, creating small colonies of 4-37 cells and imaged them fluorescently with the addition of CellMask Orange membrane stain.
-We exposed these colonies to either isotonic (normal DMEM media) or hypertonic (an added 200μM of the synthetic sugar sorbitol) conditions for 3 hours examined whether the colony was able to recover its isotonic volume (Figure 1A), i.e. whether the colony was able to undergo regulatory volume increase (RVI) and maintain volume homeostasis.
-We observed that the average colony cell volume after a long-term hypertonic shock is slightly but not significantly reduced when compared to the average volume of colonies in isotonic conditions (Figure 1B).
-In addition, when we examine a colony immediately after the addition of hyperosmotic media, we see that there is an initial decrease in the average cell volume, followed by almost complete volume recovery consistent with RVI (Figure 1C).
+To measure the volume response of renal epithelium to osmotic stress, we plated MDCK-II cells sparsely on glass and allowed them to grow for 24 h, creating small colonies of 4-37 cells, and imaged them fluorescently with the addition of CellMask Orange membrane stain.
+We exposed these colonies to either isotonic (normal DMEM medium) or hypertonic (an added 200 mM of the synthetic sugar sorbitol) conditions for 3 h and examined whether the colony was able to recover its isotonic volume (Figure 1A), that is, whether the colony was able to undergo RVI and maintain volume homeostasis.
+We observed that the average colony cell volume after a long-term hypertonic shock is slightly but not significantly reduced compared with the average volume of colonies in isotonic conditions (Figure 1B).
+In addition, when we examine a colony immediately after the addition of hyperosmotic medium, we see that there is an initial decrease in the average cell volume, followed by almost complete volume recovery consistent with RVI (Figure 1C).
+In these data, we see a slight increase in the average cell volume of the isotonic/ control cells immediately following the addition of new medium.
+Initial changes in isotonic volume following the agitation of the wash-in can be seen in many of our time-lapse data and indicate that there is a transient effect of agitation that occurs on a much shorter time scale than the observed RVI.

 We next wanted to confirm that the volume recovery observed is due to ion channel activity as expected for RVI.
-MDCK cells express exclusively the Na+-K+-Cl- cotransporter 1 (NKCC1), which has been found to localize basolaterally in epithelial tissue (Mykoniatis et al., 2010; Koumangoye et al., 2018).
-We treated colonies with 10 μ M of bumetanide, a Na+-K+-Cl- cotransporter (NKCC) inhibitor and saw that volume homeostasis in response to hypertonic conditions is abrogated (Figure 1D).
-Cell volume is significantly reduced after 3 hours of hypertonic conditions in the presence of NKCC inhibitor, compared to cells in isotonic conditions (Figure 1E).
-After 3 hours, NKCC inhibition under hyperosmotic conditions resulted in a reduction in average colony cell volume to 74% of isotonic cell volume, while control cells were able to recover to 89% of their initial volume (Figure 1F).
-This indicates that small colonies of MDCK cells exhibit volume homeostasis mediated by NKCC channels, consistent with well-established regulatory volume increase mechanism that maintains volume homeostasis in single cells in response to hyperosmotic stress
+MDCK cells express exclusively Na+-K+-Cl- cotransporter 1 (NKCC1), which has been found to localize basolaterally in epithelial tissue (Mykoniatis et al., 2010; Koumangoye et al., 2018).
+We treated colonies with $10 \,\mu$ M of bumetanide, a NKCC inhibitor, and saw that volume homeostasis in response to hypertonic conditions is abrogated (Figure 1D).
+Cell volume is significantly reduced after 3 h of hypertonic conditions in the presence of NKCC inhibitor, compared with that of cells under isotonic conditions (Figure 1E).
+After 3 h, NKCC inhibition under hyperosmotic conditions resulted in a reduction in average colony cell volume to 74% of isotonic cell volume, while control cells were able to recover to 89% of their initial volume (Figure 1F).
+This indicates that small colonies of MDCK cells exhibit volume homeostasis mediated by NKCC channels, consistent with a well-established RVI mechanism that maintains volume homeostasis in single cells in response to hyperosmotic stress.